 This pie has a gorgeous filling, a gorgeous crust, and so few ingredients!
 Yet the flavours of the chicken, chestnut mushrooms and white wine come through in a memorable dish.

 Dried Mushrooms © Denzil Green Dried Mushrooms are mushrooms that have been deliberately dried in order to preserve them.
 Both wild and cultivated mushrooms are available dried.
 You can get packages of one single kind of dried mushroom, or packages of mixed varieties of mushrooms.
 Dried Mushrooms allows easy, year-round access to the flavours of…

-Hen-of-The-Woods Mushrooms are popular in Japan, but are native in other areas of the world as well.
-They are a fungus that grows on trees and tree stumps, preferring deciduous trees.
+Hen-of-The-Woods mushrooms are popular in Japan.
+They are native to the northeastern part of Japan and North America.
+They are a fungus that grows on trees and tree stumps, preferring deciduous trees, particularly oaks.
 They don’t have caps like other mushrooms: instead, they look like petals growing off a stalk in clusters.
-Some people think they look more…
+Some people think…